eric-ai-lab/CPL/README.md

 ## Acknowledgements
 We thank the authors of [CoOp](https://github.com/KaiyangZhou/CoOp) and [CoCoOp](https://github.com/KaiyangZhou/CoOp) for releasing their code and engine.
 We thank the authors of [CLIP Models are Few-shot Learners](https://arxiv.org/pdf/2203.07190.pdf) for their method of VQA prompt generation.
+This project is supported by the Google Ads Faculty Research Award.

 ## Citation